 NOAA Daniel K. Inouye Regional Center

-Awards:LEED Gold Registration
+Sustainability:LEED Gold Registration

-2014 - Historic Hawaii Foundation Preservation Award
+Awards:2014 - Historic Hawaii Foundation Preservation Award

 2014 ENR Best Projects Northern California/Hawaii: Higher Education/Research Category Award of Merit

-Ferraro Choi teamed with prime mainland architect HOK of San Francisco to design the National Oceanic and Atmospheric Administration (NOAA) Daniel K. Inouye Regional Center (Laboratory and Office Complex) on historic Ford Island at Pearl Harbor.
-The 350,000-square-foot facility consolidates NOAA’s many Honolulu-area offices and labs into a single, efficient campus facility with pier facilities for NOAA’s Hawaii-based research and fisheries enforcement vessels and small boats.
+The 374,000 square-foot facility consolidates NOAA’s many Honolulu-area offices and labs into a single, efficient campus facility including pier facilities for NOAA’s Hawaii-based research and fisheries enforcement vessels and small boats.
 Facilities include office space, wet laboratories, marine animal tanks, and administration and support space for NOAA’s research, conservation management and enforcement programs.
-NOAA retained the Navy’s NAVFACPAC to administer the design, engineering and construction contracts.
+NOAA retained NAVFAC Pacific to administer the design, engineering and construction contracts.